 With low-cost flights to Krakow's international airport, house prices have risen because of investment by Irish, British and German investors.
 Krakow is seeing the next wave of growth following Warsaw.

-At the heart of Krakow this is an especially historic part of the city, where the Jews used to live.
+At the heart of Krakow, this is an especially historic part of the city, where the Jews used to live in a separate town in 15th Century, which subsequently got re-incorporated with the main city of Krakow in the 1800s.
 It has a highly desirable character and personality, all of its own.

 A restored, former power plant dating back to 1904, is at the heart of this development.
 Its origins come from when Krakow city got permission to build a tramline.
 The industrial origin of this building is at the heart of the architecture of this stylish, small scale, low rise, mixed use complex.
 Its origins have influenced the design and build of this low rise apartment building.